lanl-ansi/GasModels.jl/docs/src/quickguide.md

 GasModels.run_soc_gf("test/data/gaslib-40.m", juniper_solver)
 ```

-Similarly, a full non-convex Gas Flow can be executed with an MINLP solver like
+Similarly, a full non-convex Gas Flow can be executed with an MINLP optimizer like

 ```julia
 using GasModels